thinkful-ei20/bonus-kid-app-client/client/README.md

 ```
 This is the rewards page.
 It works much the same way as the tasks page.
-Here the parents can create new rewards and check on thier child's purchase history.
+Parents can create new rewards and check on thier child's purchase history.
-Children can purchase the rewards.
+Children can purchase with their points.
-Checking this page frequently can reming parents to take their kids out on a treat!
+Checking this page frequently can remind parents to take their kids out on a treat!
 ```

 ![Image of parent reward](https://image.ibb.co/dtvkfe/bonus_kid_p_reward.png "Parent rewards page")![Image of child rewards](https://image.ibb.co/cCUE6K/bonus_kid_reward.png "Child rewards page")![Image of reward modal](https://image.ibb.co/kUwrLe/bonus_kid_reward_modal.png "Logo Title Text 1")